taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/01-redux-patterns.md

 }
 ~~~~~~~~

 The JavaScript community shifts in the direction of functional programming and embraces more than ever this style.
 Functional programming let's you write more predictable code by embracing pure functions without side-effects and immutable data structures.
-JavaScript ES6 makes it easier and more readable to write in a functional style.
+JavaScript ES6 and beyond makes it easier and more readable to write in a functional style.

 ## Naming Conventions